 Program Objectives.
 Applicants should explain how the program will accomplish its goals.
 Objectives are specific, quantifiable statements of the desired results of the program, and they should be clearly connected to the problems identified in the preceding section.
 The objectives should be measurable.
-(Examples of measurable objectives might include the following: to provide school-based and community services for 40 youth returning from commitment, to increase the percentage of youth who successfully complete their current academic grade, to expand counseling services to cover an additional 50 at-risk youth.)
+(Examples of measurable objectives might include the following: to provide school-based and community services for 40 youth returning from commitment, to expand counseling services to cover an additional 50 at-risk youth.)

 Performance Measures.
 Award recipients are required to collect and report data in support of performance measures.
-(See "Performance Measures," page 5.)
+(See "Performance Measures," page 6.)
 Recipients' assistance in obtaining this information will facilitate future program planning and will allow OJP to provide Congress with measurable results associated with federally funded programs.
 Performance measures must reflect the specific problems, goals and objectives, and design (see "Project/Program Design and Implementation" below) associated with this grant.